No New Zealand trip is complete without some mountains, and what better place to see some of the most impressive than Mount Cook village?

 Experienced climbers may actually want to attempt climbing the peaks, but you can also try your hand at beginner and intermediate mountaineering courses at Mt Cook.

 You’ll learn technical mountaineering skills, how to keep yourself safe and get real experience in the surrounding mountains.
 Not for the faint-hearted!

 Things to do near Mount Cook

-If Mount Cook itself doesn’t have enough for you to do, then you can also venture out to see the surrounds!
+If Mount Cook doesn’t have enough for you to do, you can also venture out to see the surroundings!

 Lake Tekapo itself is a small town located on the beautiful blue lake of the same name.
 If you visit around November/December you’ll see the beautiful lupin flowers along the lakeshore.

 Jet boating can be found all over New Zealand, so consider taking a jet boat across the beautiful Lake Tekapo while you’re there.

 The Tekapo Springs has everything from Hot Pools to ice skating, star gazing, waterslides and a day spa.
 It’s a great place for families or to spend a day relaxing.

 This iconic stone church is surely in one of the most beautiful spots a church could be located.
 It’s a favourite for weddings and holds interdenominational services.